fiskaltrust/interface-doc/doc/appendix-de-kassensichv/procedural-documentation/dsfinv-k-generation.md

 If `cbPreviousReceiptReference` is filled in your receipt request, fiskaltrust will automatically try to find the referenced receipt, and if found, fiskaltrust will add an entry to Bon_Referenzen.

+If a previous receipt with the same `cbReceiptReference` exists, fiskaltrust will also automatically find the referenced receipt and add an entry to Bon_Referenzen.

 For a recommendation on how to connect the single requests via `cbReceiptReference` and `cbPreviousReceiptReference`, please refer to our [Postman sample collection](https://middleware-samples.docs.fiskaltrust.cloud/).

 If you optionally want to add additional references (from other systems or other cashpoints), you can add them by providing their data as shown below: